extend-ai/extend-ai-ml-assessment/Next_Steps_Readme.md

 - The solution utilizes simple thresholding to detect anomalies from the cosine similarity matrix of embeddings.
 Here, a more sophisticated anomaly detection algorithm that accepts a similarity matrix as input could be applied, such as one-class-svm.
 - The same pretrained model could be applied to some other surface.
 Since, I did not use any training for the wood images.
 Here, the only problem is that the threshold probably needs to be readjusted for every new surface.
 - There may be a more informed way to pinpoint the threshold by utilizing the whole mean cosine score distribution.
 - Sorry that I was not able to implement a more sophisticated solution roughly outlined above.
-I did not have much time due to holiday preparations
+I did not have much time due to the holiday preparations